miaulez/miaulez.github.io/_posts/2022-01-03-thm-0day-writeup.md

 ---
 layout: single
 title: 0day - Try Hack Me
-excerpt: "0day invloves exploiting a shellshock vulnerability for an initial foothold, then escalating to root via a kernel exploit."
+excerpt: "0day involves exploiting a shellshock vulnerability for an initial foothold, then escalating to root via a kernel exploit."
 date: 2022-01-03
 classes: wide
 header: